risc0/risc0-rust-examples/password-checker/README.md

 # And now, some fine print

 This repository contains example code meant to illustrate the fundamentals of programming with the zkVM.
 The password policy (and broader protocol) implemented here is intended for educational purposes only.

+## Video Tutorial

+For a walk-through of the fundamentals of this example, check out this [excerpt from our workshop at ZK HACK III](https://www.youtube.com/watch?v=vxqxRiTXGBI&list=PLcPzhUaCxlCgig7ofeARMPwQ8vbuD6hC5&index=5).